 Limitations of RCCB

-- RCCB does not guarantee to operate if none standard waveforms are generated by loads.
+- RCCB does not guarantee to operate if non-standard waveforms are generated by loads.
 It’s mainly because RCCB is designed to operate on normal supply waveforms.

 - There might be some unwanted tripping of RCCB.
 It’s mainly because whenever there are sudden changes in electrical load, there can be small current flow to earth especially in the old appliances.